Become an Amazon seller: Successfully sell merchandise and private label products

 4. No access to the product listing

-While branded goods in your own online shop require little different treatment than private label products, there are some special considerations to keep in mind on the Amazon marketplace.
+While traded goods in one’s own online shop hardly need to be treated differently than private label goods, there are some special features to consider on the Amazon marketplace.

-While on eBay, each seller can create their own listing for their products, Amazon consolidates all identical products under the same listing.
-An already existing product cannot be created again with a separate listing, which can be easily checked through a comparison of the EAN and the brand.
+While on eBay each seller can create their own listing for their products, Amazon aggregates all identical products under the same listing.
+An already existing product cannot be created again with a separate listing, which can be easily checked by matching the EAN and the brand.

-Ultimately, the listing is managed by the brand owner or the one who has received the rights to create the product listing.
-They determine how the title, bullet points, images, and description are structured.
-Any additional seller must use the identical listing if they want to sell this branded product on Amazon.
+Ultimately, the listing is managed by the brand owner or the one who has received the rights for the product setup.
+They determine how the title, bullet points, images, and description are designed.
+Any additional seller must use the identical listing if they want to sell this traded goods product on Amazon.

-Customers purchase 90% of the time through the shopping cart field.
+Customers purchase 90% through the shopping cart field

-Behind the cumbersome term “shopping cart field” lies the yellow button “Add to Cart” or “Buy Now” on the product detail pages.
-In English, this field is called the “Buy Box.”
-Since this term is much catchier, it has also become established in German usage among Amazon sellers.
-Successfully selling branded goods is practically only possible by winning the Buy Box.
+Behind the cumbersome term shopping cart field lies the yellow button “Add to Cart” or “Buy Now” on the product detail pages.
+In English, this field is called “Buy Box”.
+Since this term is much catchier, it has also established itself in the German language among Amazon sellers.
+Successfully selling traded goods is practically only possible through the gain of the Buy Box.

 Amazon has developed an algorithm that calculates which offer is displayed in the Buy Box based on various factors.
 The factors of this algorithm are secret, but there are some indications of which metrics Amazon uses for the calculation.
-Certainly, the total price, which includes the product price plus shipping costs, shipping speed, available inventory, and overall seller performance influence which offer wins the Buy Box.
+Certainly, the total price, i.e., the product price plus shipping costs, the shipping speed, the available stock, and the overall seller performance influence which offer wins the Buy Box.

-Both aspects primarily apply to branded goods.
-Private label products, on the other hand, are generally considered standalone products and can be entered as a new listing by the Amazon seller.
+Both aspects particularly apply to traded goods.
+Private labels, on the other hand, are generally considered independent products and can be entered as a new listing by the Amazon seller.
 However, this does not mean that there is no competition.
-It simply shifts to the search results page, where the listing must achieve a good ranking to attract the attention of potential customers.
+It merely shifts to the search results page, where the listing must achieve a good ranking to attract the attention of potential customers.

-With the described peculiarities, it is clear that there is significant competitive pressure on Amazon.
+With the described special features, it is clear that there is significant competitive pressure on Amazon.
 However, the e-commerce giant offers immediate access to the largest customer base in online retail.
 Not utilizing this resource is not an option for most aspiring Amazon sellers.
-However, if critical mistakes are made early on, the entire business can be at risk.
-With the following tips, we aim to help you experience a successful first year on Amazon instead.
+However, if critical mistakes are made from the beginning, the entire business can be at risk.
+With the following tips, we would like to help you instead to experience a successful first year on Amazon.

-For better orientation, we have divided the following section into different stages of the product lifecycle.
+For better orientation, we have divided the following part into different sections of the product lifecycle.

 #1 Before Sourcing

-To become a professional Amazon seller, you logically need a product to offer.
+To become a professional Amazon seller, you logically need a product that you can offer.
 In addition to complying with legal requirements, product selection is perhaps the most important step that you should not rush.
 Take more time rather than less to make all the necessary preparations.

-Market and Competitive Analysis: Competition and Sales Potentials
+Market and competitive analysis: Competition and sales potential

-If you do not have a product yet or are considering sourcing a new product, you should definitely consider the existing competition and the sales potential.
+If you do not have a product yet or are currently considering sourcing a new product, you should definitely look at the existing competition and the sales potential.

 • Avoiding competition and offering niche products